nolan2600/Torn-scripts/README.md

 ***The key insight: Script 2 builds up your price history passively just by browsing — the more you play, the smarter both scripts get.
 Script 1 uses live market data for sell decisions while Script 2 gives you the longer-term context for buy decisions.***

+***WARNING!!!!
+Using autofill button will auto fill all items that you have recently viewed.
+Always double check that you are only selling intended items!
+Example: you have an item you want to keep, but you have recently viewed it and the script has a baseline for the item.
+Clicking autofill will post that item....***

 Setup-